mighdoll/wgsl-linker/README.md

   (compilation errors refer to the linked wgsl text instead).
   We could use the linker's internal source maps to fix that.

+* Rework import/export parameter syntax to look more like TypeScript generics.

+* Rework extends syntax to be more TypeScript like.